+I am a woman with paranoid schizophrenia working in corporate America.
+Of the 25,000 people my company employs, I’ve never met anyone else with schizophrenia.
+Come to think of it, I’ve never met anyone else at my work with any kind of mental illness, and seeing as approximately 26% of Americans live with mental illness, I can only guess that corporate culture in this country is still stifling the fact that mental illness even exists, let alone how it affects people on a deep level in its own offices.
 I personally know two people with schizophrenia and two with schizoaffective disorder (a schizo-type mood disorder — something like a cross between bipolar disorder and schizophrenia).
 One of the people with schizophrenia I know is my uncle.
 He hasn’t worked a job since his "nervous breakdown" (that was what my family called it at the time, back when schizophrenia or any other kind of serious mental illness was taboo) somewhere around 1995.
 I remember standing at the doorway of his apartment with my aunt, his then-wife, watching him talk to someone I couldn’t see.
 I figured he was just talking to himself — I do that all the time — and didn’t think much of it.
 The look on my aunt’s face, however, told a very different story.

 Just because I don’t know anyone with schizophrenia who works in Corporate America doesn’t necessarily mean there aren't any.